alexle/alexle.github.com/README.md

    - Add the "new-post" label when ready to publish

 4. **Publish post**:
+   - First create the issue WITHOUT the "new-post" label
-   - Add the "new-post" label to trigger post creation
+   - Add the "new-post" label when ready to publish
    - Workflow creates properly formatted post file
    - Issue is automatically closed with link to published post